Find The Treasures In The Silence II – My Personal Journey Into Silence

 In the 1990s I found a brain wave system called Hemi-Sync that I used for a few years and that helped me to develop a more focused mind.
 I also got some results with the inner calmness.
 The Hemi-Sync-Suite was working with brain waves, while you did an autogenic training relaxation and created certain simple objects in your mind.

-I didn’t really know for what I was looking at that time.
+I didn’t really know about what I was looking at that time.
 Whatever it was, I wasn’t able to find it.

 Eventually, I somehow got everything done in my life what I have chosen to do until I decided to become a life coach in 2007.
 That time I was finishing up my doctoral theses, I was finishing up my scientific project and simultaneously starting a new scientific project.
 Because there was a strong demand in me and somehow I still could see some room for it, I started my training to coach.